ntnhut/LeetSolve/docs/source/Mathematics/index.rst

 Mathematics
 ===================

-In this chapter, we'll explore how mathematics and programming work together to create efficient solutions.
+This chapter will explore how mathematics and programming create efficient solutions.
 We'll cover mathematical concepts and show how they can be integrated into coding to enhance problem-solving skills.

 Mathematics and programming complement each other and can lead to innovative outcomes.
-By applying mathematical principles, you can refine algorithms, identify patterns, streamline processes, and gain a deeper understanding of your code's underlying logic.
+By applying mathematical principles, you can refine algorithms, identify patterns, streamline processes, and better understand your code's underlying logic.

 What this chapter covers: